 Property in Probate?
 Why you need specialist home insurance

 When a property is going through probate, responsibility to insure the property will fall with the executors of the estate.
-Properties that are going through probate are often left unoccupied for a substantial period of time.
+Properties that are going through probate are often left unoccupied for a long time.
 You will need to arrange specialist probate or empty property insurance for a property in this situation.

 - Cover designed for properties going through probate

 - Building & Contents options, regardless of whether property is occupied

 - Sensitive and professional assistance at what can be a traumatic time